joecity/jekyll-now/_posts/2015-02-24-team-metrics.md

 ## Summary

 These are just some ideas on metrics that we might consider using for our team.
 It is by no means exhaustive or bad-side-effect-proof, and your team may likely think of many more team goals they may want to try.
 It is important to let the team buy in with these, rather than push goals on to them.
-And remember, metrics need to come from a place for positive change; inspect and adapt as often as needed!
+Keep metrics driven from a place for positive change, and inspect and adapt as needed to ensure they remain this way.